Condla/metron-event-session-joiner/README.md

 # Event Session Joiner

 * This is a Spark structured streaming job that is capable of (inner) joining any number streams with any kind of fields on any kind of conditions and output any kind of fields.

-The input streams must be coming in as JSON objects.
-The resulting output stream is serialized as JSON.
+* The input streams must be coming in as JSON objects.

+* The resulting output stream is serialized as JSON.

 ## Configuration

 The job is configured with the following parameters in the `config.yml` file.
 The config file needs to be uploaded into HDFS and the path needs to be specified as a command line argument at the job submission time.
+An example config file can be found here `/src/main/resources/config.yml`.

 * `kafka_bootstrap_servers`: quorum of (recommended at least 3) Kafka brokers and their ports; String